noris-network/cuegen/README.md

 cuegen -wide .
 # or via env var (e.g. for ArgoCD CMP where CLI flags aren't easily passed):
 CUEGEN_WIDE=true cuegen .
-# print only the SHA1 hash of the output (no banner, no YAML):
+# print only the digest of the output, as "sha256:<hex>" (no banner, no YAML):
-cuegen -sha1 .
+cuegen -hash .
-# compare the output hash against a known value (40 hex chars):
+# compare the output digest against a known value:
-#   exit 0 on match, exit 100 on mismatch, exit 1 on a malformed hash
+#   exit 0 on match, exit 100 on mismatch, exit 1 on a malformed digest
-cuegen -cmp-sha1 <hash> .
+cuegen -cmp-hash <algo:hex> .
 ```

 ### CLI flags